simon-pepin/simon-pepin.github.io/pages/about.md

 header:
 permalink: "/about/"
 ---
-Simon Pepin Lehalleur (a.k.a. me) has just moved to Berlin, and is currently looking for a postdoc position in algebraic geometry.
+I have just moved to Berlin, and I am currently looking for a postdoc position in algebraic geometry.

 Here is a [CV]({{ site.url}}/resources/cv_en.pdf) and a [picture]({{site_url}}/resources/img/profile.png).